Introduction:-

 Conclusion:-

 The quiet race to detect cancer years earlier is one of the most transformative endeavors in modern medicine.
 While challenges of bias, validation, and implementation are real, the trajectory is clear.
-This convergence of computer science and biology holds the promise of turning cancer from a deadly scourge into a manageable, and often preventable, condition.
-The finish line in this race is not a cure, but a world where cancer is so routinely found early that its power is permanently neutered.
 In that world, time the one thing cancer patients so desperately need (will finally be on our side).

 FAQs: